google-parfait/tensorflow-federated/docs/federated_learning.md

 property mentioned earlier, allows you to control the process of aggregating summary statistics.

-Finally, the derived abstract interface `tff.learning.TrainableModel` allows you to customize the manner in which TFF executes individual training steps, such as by specifying your own optimizer, or defining separate metrics to be computed before and after training.
-You can customize this by overriding the newly introduced abstract method `train_on_batch`.
-You don't have to do it, though, if you only plan to use your model for evaluation, or if you're content with TFF choosing the standard optimizer for you.

 You can find examples of how to define your own custom `tf.learning.Model` in the second part of our
 [image classification](tutorials/federated_learning_for_image_classification.ipynb)